QuentinRa/blog.quentinra.dev/cyber/websites/index.md

   * ❌ xxx.png.php
   * ❌ /upload /images /media /resources /tmp
   * ❌ do not trust "content-type"
-  * ❌ use secure functions to get the name of the file.
-Hackers can try to bypass them, like by using ASCII characters or stuff like that.
+  * ❌ use secure functions/ways to get the name of the file.
+Hackers can try to bypass them, like by using ASCII characters, or stuff like that.

 If an attacker manage to put a PHP script on the server, they will most likely try **reverse engineering** meaning using a command such as `sudo nc -lvnp 443`, and accessing a terminal on your server (443 = HTTPS, so you go "unnoticed").